 Private boats are available to travel to Al Safliya island in Doha's harbor for 1400-2000 Riyal round trip.
 Dhow (traditional sailboat) trips are also available around the city's harbor.
 Water taxis are also available from the Pearl Qatar development.

-A new airport, Hamad International, is expected to open in late 2013.
-Located a thirty minute journey from Doha's West Bay, Hamad International (HIA) will replace DOH when it opens.
-DOH will then be used for general aviation college and military operations.
-HIA will also have free WiFi, shopping and dining facilities.
+Doha International airport has been replaced in 2013 by Hamad International (HIA), located a thirty minute journey from Doha's West Bay.
+DOH is now used for general aviation college and military operations.
+HIA has free WiFi, shopping and dining facilities.
 Bus routes to Hamad International Airport info can be found here.

 Qatar's national carrier is Qatar Airways, which is headquartered at Qatar Airways Tower in Doha, and fly's to 100 destinations.